Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Additional Robustness Checks

-Regarding the treatment effect homogeneity assumption, we implement an interaction-weighted estimator whose identification relies on assumptions specific to difference-in-differences frameworks.
-As previously mentioned, we use the specification proposed by \cite{GoodmanBacon2018} and implemented by \cite{AbrahamSun2018}.
-Panel A in Figure \ref{PGUEiwaands_fig} and columns (3) and (4) in Table \ref{PGUEiwaands_tab} show the estimates (which we call ``AS'').\footnote{The \cite{AbrahamSun2018} estimator essentially uses an interacted specification saturated with relative time and cohort indicators, and takes appropriate weighted averages of the resulting estimates.
+Regarding the assumption of treatment effect homogeneity, we implement an interaction-weighted estimator whose identification relies on assumptions specific to difference-in-differences frameworks.
+As previously mentioned, we use the specification proposed by \cite{GoodmanBacon2018} and implemented by \cite{AbrahamSun2018}.\footnote{The \cite{AbrahamSun2018} estimator essentially uses an interacted specification saturated with relative time and cohort indicators, and takes appropriate weighted averages of the resulting estimates.
 Specifically, we first estimate where $e$ denotes the year of the initial treatment, $1\{E_i=e\}$ is a dummy variable equal to one for the set of units treated at $e$, $D_{i,t}^\tau$ is an indicator for being $\tau$ years relative to $i$'s treatment, and $\alpha_i$ and $\beta_t$ are municipality and year fixed effects.
 Second, we estimate a set of appropriate weights that are the sample share of each cohort $e$ across cohorts that are observed $\tau$ periods after the establishment of the first non-Catholic church.
 Third and finally, we take weighted averages of the estimates from (\ref{iwestimator}), $\hat{\delta}_{e,\tau}$, to form average treatment effect estimates with the weight estimates previously obtained.
-Like \cite{AbrahamSun2018}, we exclude the first cohort from the sample (i.e. those municipalities treated in 1996) because for this cohort we do not observe it when untreated.
+Like \cite{AbrahamSun2018}, we exclude the first cohort from the sample (i.e. municipalities treated in 1996) because we do not observe this cohort when untreated.
 Unlike \cite{AbrahamSun2018}, we do not need to drop the last period because there are municipalities that are not treated in the last period (but that will be treated in a future period).
 In addition, our sample contains a year in which no municipality is treated (2000), which we need to exclude.
-As in (\ref{baseline}), we include department-year fixed effects, but do not include municipality-specific linear trends nor any other control variable.} For the sake of comparison, columns (1) and (2) in Table \ref{PGUEiwaands_tab} repeat the estimates for the two-way fixed effects specification described in Eq. (\ref{baseline}), i.e. those from column (1) in Table \ref{PGUE_tab}.
-Columns (3) and (4) (and the pattern in Panel A in Figure \ref{PGUEiwaands_fig}) show estimates that are consistent with those in columns (1) and (2).
+As in (\ref{baseline}), we include department-year fixed effects, but do not include municipality-specific linear trends nor any other control variable.} Panel A in Figure \ref{PGUEiwaands_fig} and columns (3) and (4) in Table \ref{PANYPGUEPPARiwaands_tab} in Web Appendix \ref{approbustnessmain} show the estimates (which we call ``AS'').
+The AS estimates are consistent with those in Table \ref{PGUEPANYPGUEPPAR_tab}.